holidayextras/praetorian/README.md

 ### Basic Types

 Praetorian supports the following data types "out of the box", `boolean`, `date`, `decimal`, `integer`, `string`.
-By defining these in your schema against a JSON key, Praetorian will ensure the value passed in the JSON is of that type.
+By defining these in your schema against a JSON key, Praetorian will ensure the value passed in the JSON data is of that type.

 ```sh
 {